 Teaching is equally important to Rachel's performance pursuits.
 She has taught oboists at the Harvard Westlake School, The Harmony Project, and Youth Orchestra of Los Angeles, and served as adjunct faculty at USC, Glendale Community College and Pierce College.
 As an arts administrator, Rachel was the Founder and Co-Producer of the Femme Frequencies music festival, the first of its kind in Los Angeles to celebrate a truly diverse collection of fabulous women + non-binary musicians from across the Southland.
 She has also been a Co-Director for Classical Revolution: LA, and co-founded the chamber ensemble Switch.

-Rachel completed her doctorate at the University of Southern California, where she was a recipient of the Titi Najera de Mason scholarship, and received a special commendation for her academic focus in Music Education.
+Rachel completed her Doctorate in Oboe Performance at the University of Southern California, where she was a recipient of the Titi Najera de Mason scholarship, and received a special commendation for her academic focus in Music Education.
 She also completed her Masters of Music in Oboe Performance at USC, and graduated with a Bachelor of Music in Oboe Performance from the University of Michigan.
-Rachel’s primary teachers include Nancy Ambrose King, Allan Vogel, Marion Kuszyk, Joel Timm, David Weiss, and Erin Hannigan, and she has studied baroque oboe with Lot Demeyer and Paul Sherman.
+Rachel’s primary oboe teachers include Nancy Ambrose King, Allan Vogel, Marion Kuszyk, Joel Timm, David Weiss, and Erin Hannigan; she has studied baroque oboe with Lot Demeyer and Paul Sherman.
 She is currently a proud resident of Echo Park, CA.